 You can’t go wrong with Turquoise.
 I mean, turquoise goes with just about everything.
 I painted the wood frame before adding the chalkboard panel.

 This vintage mirror dresser topper came from My Favorite Junk Shop.
 It had the cardboard backing but the mirror was gone.
 You see that a lot with these old pieces.

-The Junktion Technical Specialist(aka hubby, aka The JTS) cut a piece of board to replace the mirror and he also cut the two long ends off the mirror stand.
+The JTS (aka hubby, aka The Junktion Technical Specialist) cut a piece of board to replace the mirror and he also cut the two long ends off the mirror stand.
+They were a little much for the frame turned chalkboard.

-Now for my duh moment.
-This is the project I was preparing for Salvage Saturday but it wasn’t ready in time to take pictures and do the post.
-Here’s why…..
-I painted a thick coat of chalkboard paint on the wood Friday morning and waited for it to dry, but it stayed tacky for hours and hours!
-So the next day it was dry but it was really shiny, hum.
-We decided to have a fun day Saturday so the JTS and I drove up into Kentucky.
-You know, sometimes in the back of your mind….maybe in your subconscious….a little bell goes off…..ding,ding,ding.
-I wonder if I used oil based black paint instead of chalkboard paint?
 When we returned from our day trip I went out to the workshop and sure enough I had used black oil based paint instead of the chalkboard paint, duh!
 That’s what happens when you just grab and go.
 See the picture above, the cans do look similar.
 I haven’t used that can of oil based paint in years but I guess when I re-organized the workshop it got shifted to the front.

 This is what happens in the workshop when I break into a sweat from hard work.
 I take a pair of scissors and attack my work pants.
 That’s one way to cool off.
 The JTS just looked at me like I was crazy.

 This craft project is really simple, and quick, if you don’t mess up and use the wrong paint.
-Have you had a similar “duh” moment.
+Have you had a similar “duh” moment?
 Please tell me it’s not just me!